SynFlow: Scaling Up LiDAR Scene Flow Estimation with Synthetic Data: Introduction

 \item We introduce \textbf{SynFlow-4k}, a large-scale synthetic dataset comprising 4,000 sequences ($\sim$940k frames) with dense, noise-free scene flow labels—representing a $34\times$ scale-up over existing real-world annotated resources.

-\item We demonstrate that \textit{SynFlow-4k} provides a robust, transferable motion prior: (1) models trained on it achieve strong zero-shot generalization across diverse real-world sensors; (2) it serves as a label-efficient pre-training foundation, significantly reducing real-world annotation demand; and (3) it complements real-world data by supplying kinematic density for long-tail interactions missing in real-world logs. \end{itemize}
+\item We demonstrate that \textit{SynFlow-4k} provides a robust, transferable motion prior: (1) models trained on it achieve strong zero-shot generalization across diverse real-world sensors; (2) it serves as a label-efficient pre-training foundation, significantly reducing real-world annotation demand; and (3) it complements real-world data by covering long-tail interactions that are rare in practice. \end{itemize}